noahrc/carobare/README.md

 ### Javascript option

-Specify options in the carobare funciton like this:
+Specify options in the carobare function like this:

 	$('#carousel-2').carobare(
 	{